Dual boot vs virtual machine

 Things You Most Likely Didn’t Know About Dual Boot vs Virtual Machine

 When we wish to run several operating systems on the same computer, we usually utilize dual boot or virtual machines.
-However, there is always some uncertainty when deciding between dual boot vs virtual machine.
+However, there is always some uncertainty when deciding between dual boot vs. virtual machine.

-Both of these procedures are used to run several operating systems or different versions of the same operating system on the same machine.
 It is crucial to note that these ways are highly beneficial for establishing diverse operating system environments and that each method serves a particular purpose.

 The vast majority of us use Linux on Windows (or vice versa) or Windows on a Mac.